 Type determines what you become known for and how others identify you at face value.
-It’s determined by your look, your sound, and your attitude.
-In fact, how you read speaks volumes before you even utter a sound.
+It’s determined by your look, your sound, your personality and your attitude.
+Every story we’re apart of is telling the story from a specific perspective… by design.
+In fact, how you come across speaks volumes before you even utter a sound.
 Your build and your face already have an entire performance built into them.
-And your presence, whether you realize it or care to admit it or not, speaks volumes.
-Hopefully, they’re saying what you intend them to say.
+And you’re either doubling down and backing up that immediate impression, or you’re countering with contradictions.
+Your presence, whether you realize it or not, whether you care to admit it or not, speaks volumes.
+Ideally, they’re saying what you intend them to say.
 (Now there’s the rub.)

 2. Stature/class.
 To the Manor born, or from the streets?
 Are you the authority or the apprentice?
 Knowledgeable or dimwitted?
 Catalyst or cattle?

 3. Is this character likable, or not?
 Endearing or off-putting?
 Magnetic or repellent?